CoCoLM: COmplex COmmonsense Enhanced Language Model with Discourse Relations: Abstract

 \section{Abstract}

 Large-scale pre-trained language models have demonstrated strong knowledge representation ability.
-However, recent studies suggest that even though these giant models contains rich simple commonsense knowledge (e.g., bird can fly and fish can swim.), they often struggle with the complex commonsense knowledge that involves multiple eventualities (verb-centric phrases, e.g., identifying the relationship between ``Jim yells at Bob'' and ``Bob is upset'').
-To address this problem, in this paper, we propose to help pre-trained language models better incorporate complex commonsense knowledge.
-Different from existing fine-tuning approaches, we do not focus on a specific task and propose a general language model named \name.
-Through the careful training over a large-scale eventuality knowledge graphs ASER, we successfully teach pre-trained language models (i.e., BERT and RoBERTa) rich complex commonsense knowledge among eventualities.
-Experiments on multiple downstream commonsense tasks that requires the correct understanding of eventualities demonstrate the effectiveness of \name.
+However, recent studies suggest that even though these giant models contain rich simple commonsense knowledge~(e.g., bird can fly and fish can swim.), they often struggle with complex commonsense knowledge that involves multiple eventualities~(verb-centric phrases, e.g., identifying the relationship between ``Jim yells at Bob'' and ``Bob is upset'').
+To address this issue, in this paper, we propose to help pre-trained language models better incorporate complex commonsense knowledge.
+Unlike direct fine-tuning approaches, we do not focus on a specific task and instead propose a general language model named \name.
+Through the careful training over a large-scale eventuality knowledge graph \textsc{ASER}, we successfully teach pre-trained language models (i.e., BERT and RoBERTa) rich discourse-level commonsense knowledge among eventualities.
+Experiments on multiple commonsense tasks that require the correct understanding of eventualities demonstrate the effectiveness of \name.